mbhall88/nohuman/README.md

 Usage: nohuman [OPTIONS] [INPUT]...

 Arguments:
   [INPUT]...
-Input file(s) to remove human reads from
+Input file(s) to remove human reads from.

 Options:
-  -o, --out1 <OUTPUT_1>  First output file
+  -o, --out1 <OUTPUT_1>     First output file.
-  -O, --out2 <OUTPUT_2>  Second output file - if two input files given -c, --check            Check that all required dependencies are available -d, --download         Download the database
+  -O, --out2 <OUTPUT_2>     Second output file.
+  -c, --check               Check that all required dependencies are available and exit.
+  -d, --download            Download the database required for the process.
-  -D, --db <PATH>        Path to the database [default: /home/mihall/.nohuman/db] -t, --threads <INT>    Number of threads to use in kraken2 [default: 1] -v, --verbose          Set the logging level to verbose -h, --help             Print help (see more with '--help') -V, --version          Print version
+  -D, --db <PATH>           Path to the database. [default: /home/mihall/.nohuman/db] -l, --kraken2-log <PATH>  Write `kraken2` logging information to filename specified here.
+  -t, --threads <INT>       Number of threads to use in kraken2 (and compression, if applicable) [default: 1] -v, --verbose             Set the `nohuman` logging level to verbose -h, --help                Print help (see more with '--help') -V, --version             Print version```
 ```

 ### Full usage
 ```
-$nohuman --help
+$ nohuman --help
 Remove human reads from a sequencing run

 Usage: nohuman [OPTIONS] [INPUT]...

 Arguments:
   [INPUT]...
-          Input file(s) to remove human reads from
+          Input file(s) to remove human reads from.

+          This is a required argument unless `--check` or `--download` is specified.

 Options:
   -o, --out1 <OUTPUT_1>
           First output file.

-          Defaults to the name of the first input file with the suffix "nohuman" appended. e.g. "input_1.fastq.gz" -> "input_1.nohuman.fq".
-NOTE: kraken2 output cannot be compressed, so the output will always be uncompressed.
+          Defaults to the name of the first input file with the suffix "nohuman" appended. e.g., "input_1.fastq.gz" -> "input_1.nohuman.fq.gz".
+          If the file stem is `.gz`, the output will be compressed.

   -O, --out2 <OUTPUT_2>
-          Second output file - if two input files given.
+          Second output file.

-          Defaults to the name of the first input file with the suffix "nohuman" appended. e.g. "input_2.fastq.gz" -> "input_2.nohuman.fq".
-NOTE: kraken2 output cannot be compressed, so the output will always be uncompressed.
+          Defaults to the name of the second input file with the suffix "nohuman" appended. e.g., "input_2.fastq.gz" -> "input_2.nohuman.fq.gz".
+          If the file stem is `.gz`, the output will be compressed.

   -c, --check
-          Check that all required dependencies are available
+          Check that all required dependencies are available and exit.

   -d, --download
-          Download the database
+          Download the database required for the process.

   -D, --db <PATH>
+          Path to the database.

-          Path to the database
+          Defaults to the database location specified in the home directory.

           [default: /home/mihall/.nohuman/db]

+  -l, --kraken2-log <PATH>
+          Write `kraken2` logging information to filename specified here.

+          If not specified, no `kraken2` log is saved.

   -t, --threads <INT>
-          Number of threads to use in kraken2
+          Number of threads to use in kraken2 (and compression, if applicable)

           [default: 1]

   -v, --verbose
-          Set the logging level to verbose
+          Set the `nohuman` logging level to verbose

   -h, --help
           Print help (see a summary with '-h')